mgreiler/se-unlocked/Transcripts/EP_26_Chris_Biscardi.md

 renewable, but they're kind of finite, right?
 Like there aren't infinite amounts of trees and there aren't infinite amounts of cows.
-Um, but there's almost infinite amounts of like the ability to download a copy of the software.
-Right?
+Um, but there's almost infinite amounts of like the ability to download a copy of the software, right?
 Like if I download the software, it doesn't prevent you from downloading the software.
 So there's a sense of where this like competitive versus community, uh, dynamic plays out on almost every level.
 Um, and it's fundamentally informed by the way that software works and like software